fuhao23/BFRL-Net/README.md

 Run the `python datacollect.py` with custom parameters.

 ### Datasets
-We utilize publicly available datasets, with examples provided in the [dataset](exampledatasets) folder.
-In addition, we have released the datasets we constructed, including [dataset1](Dataset.md) , for public access.
+We utilize publicly available datasets, with examples provided in the **exampledatasets** folder.
+In addition, we have released the datasets we constructed, including **Dataset.md** , for public access.